K-dash/nblm-rs/README.md

 The `notebooks recent` command accepts `--page-size` and `--page-token` parameters, but the NotebookLM API never returns `nextPageToken` in responses, indicating pagination is not currently implemented.

-### API Documentation Errors

-The following field names in the API documentation are incorrect:

-- `videoContent.url` should be `videoContent.youtubeUrl`
-- `textContent.text` should be `textContent.content`
-- `validateOnly` field does not exist
-- `clientToken` field does not exist

 All of these have been corrected in the implementation.

 ## Development